-A stay would delay resolution of Ms. Robinson's claims that the Agencies deprived her of her rights as a shareholder of the Companies.
+A stay would delay resolution of Plaintiffs' claims that the Agencies deprived Plaintiffs of their rights as shareholders of the Companies.
 The courts are called on "to secure the just, speedy, and inexpensive determination of every action and proceeding."
 FED.
 R. CIV.
 P. 1.

+Plaintiffs ask that the Court balance all three of these factors and ensure that this action is resolved in this just, speedy, and inexpensive manner; the Agencies effectively ask that the Court consider instead only the expense and, then, only the expense to the government.
 In ruling on a motion to stay, the "Court cannot ignore [a plaintiff's] right to proceed expeditiously with litigation, unless such efforts would be futile," Wason Ranch Corp. v.
 Hecla Mining Co., 2007 WL 1655362, at \2 (D. Colo.
-June 6, 2007), particularly where, as here, the delay adds daily to the injury being suffered by the Plaintiff.
+June 6, 2007), particularly where, as here, the delay adds daily to the injury being suffered by Plaintiffs.
 See Landis, 299 U.S. at 255; Lockyer v.
 Mirant Corp., 398 F.3d 1098, 1112 (9th Cir.
 2005) (holding that prayer for injunctive relief against ongoing harm weighed against granting stay).
-To deny Ms. Robinson her right to proceed expeditiously would result in significant prejudice.
+To deny Plaintiffs their right to proceed expeditiously would result in significant prejudice.